In addition to the resources above, these organizations offer support pointed specifically toward parents and teens.

 Veterans Crisis Line

-The Veterans Crisis Line is a free, confidential resource, part of the national Suicide and Crisis Lifeline, that’s available to anyone, even if you’re not registered with VA or enrolled in VA health care.
+The Veterans Crisis Line is a free, confidential resource, part of the national 988 Suicide & Crisis Lifeline, that’s available to anyone, even if you’re not registered with VA or enrolled in VA health care.
 The caring, qualified responders at the Veterans Crisis Line are specially trained and experienced in helping veterans of all ages and circumstances.
 Call 800.273.8255 or 988 then press 1 or text 838255.

 U.S. Department of Veterans Affairs - Suicide prevention resources